Hi everyone, Jo here.

 By now I’d realised that I didn’t just want this to be a hobby – it was more than a distraction tool, I could see myself doing this forever.
 I want to come home from a long day’s work and feel like my tiredness is worth something.
 People still laugh at me when I tell them: “I want to be a psychologist”, probably because it’s hard to believe that someone with a mental illness (or several) would ever heal enough to help someone else through theirs.

 So take whatever crappy hand you’ve been dealt, and make it into something brilliant.
-Use it as a reason to fight, to prove people wrong – use it to better yourself or better the world.
+Use it as a reason to fight, and to prove people wrong – use it to better yourself or better the world.
 My illness might be the reason I’m broken but it’s also the reason I found my purpose.
+Through my page, I have made some lifelong friends, and have also recently started a support group under the same name, which now has over 250 members and counting.

 One day, it will make me a brilliant therapist – and for that, I’m grateful.